Code-Moss/I-Heart-New-Vegas-Mossy-Cut/README.md

 # **MAXIMUM NEW VEGAS**
 <sub>☢️ [_Sigourns Original Guide_](https://github.com/Sigourn/iheartnewvegas), RIP </sub>

-Last updated: March 19th, 2023.
+Last updated: March 24th, 2023.

-🚧 The current state of the fork is... **BETA**.
+🚧 The current state of the fork is... **BETA III**.

 ![Banner](assets/readme-banner.jpeg)
 > A personal modlist using Sigourns *"LEFT MY HEART IN NEW VEGAS"* as a base, with some extra mods and setups I **personally** use.
 NOT FOR FIRST TIME PLAYERS.